dannyakin/CO2_Emissions_Analysis/README.md

 <b> Introduction </b>

 Climate change is a global crisis, and accurate carbon emissions monitoring is essential for effective mitigation strategies.
 While many regions have sophisticated monitoring systems, Africa often lacks such infrastructure.
-This challenge aims to address this gap by performing deep data analysis developing machine learning models to predict carbon emissions using satellite data.
+This notebook aims to address this gap by performing deep data analysis on carbon emissions using satellite data.

 <b> Objective </b>